albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Note that the above version of the `equals()` method is slightly different from the previous version.
 Instead of using the `instanceof` operator we are comparing the classes.

-### The `wait()`, `notify()` and `notifyAll()` methods
+### 🤔 The `wait()`, `notify()` and `notifyAll()` methods

+**🤔 This section touches a quite advanced topic and it is understandable if you do not comprehend any of the methods mentioned here**.
+It is perfectly safe to skip this section and move to the next.

-Java supported multithreading since its early days.
+Java supported multithreading since its early days (more than 25 years ago).
 When working with threads, we may need to wait for something to happen before continuing.
 Say we have a doctor's appointment.
-We go to the clinic and wait for our name to be called.
+We go to the clinic, register at the desk and then wait for our name to be called.
 This can be achieved using any of [the `wait()` methods](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#wait()).

 The following example simulates a patient visiting the doctor and waiting for their name to be called.
 The following example make use of multithreading, [an advance topic which is still be covered](11%20-%20Concurrency.md).